 I hope you’ve read the first part of this series “Back Pain Yoga Cure, The Series on Yoga for Super Healthy Back@2019”.
-This part addresses the most common types of back pains, their prevention, and cure.
+This part addresses the most common types of back pains, their prevention, and their cure.
 Please take some time to check – HERE.

 How Severe the Sciatica Pain Could Be

-It was five years back when I came in contact with dreaded Sciatica.
+It was five years back when I came in contact with the dreaded Sciatica.
 No, it didn’t attack me!
 There was someone who was almost howling from the pain.
 The place was the physiotherapy center of my workplace.
 It is a hub of technology, offering an array of degree and diploma courses in Engineering.
 A place where I spend a major part of my life.

 This physiotherapy center, I believe, was the oldest but the most resourceful and sought-after in the city.
 Ok…I drifted from the topic.

-So as soon as, the physiotherapist, came in my range I quickly inquired.
+So as soon as, the physiotherapist, came into my range I quickly inquired.
 This is how I learned about sciatica pain.
 He told me that her …nerves are pinched by…!
 Just a part I could understand what he said.
 But I could correlate with my own spondylitis where my …nerve was pinched by…

 She was taken to the room where the therapist helps the patients with various stretches and yoga poses.
 In the meantime, I almost slept on the traction bench.